lvanschilfgaarde/lordcephei.github.io/pages/optnew.md

 The optics output file generated with restricted bands will have the same name and format as unrestricted band calculations, which has been described previously in this tutorial.

 ##### _Resolve by k,$\eps$ and band to band contibution_
 The optical and electronic properties described above can also be sperated by band to band contribution through **OPTICS_PART=1**, this method has the advantage that the band to band contributions for a number of bands can be preformed quickly.
 The output of optical calculations while using **OPTICS_PART=1** is popt.pbte, the format of this file differes from opt.pbte.
-Details of output format for **OPTICS_PART=1** can be found here[]
+Details of output format for **OPTICS_PART=1** can be found [here](https://lordcephei.github.io/opt-part/).

 The contributions to the optical and electronic properties can also be resolved by contributions from single k-points, this can be acheived by preforming the optical calcualtions above with the added switch **OPTICS_PART=2**.
-A full tuorial for this option os provided here[].
+A full tuorial for this option os provided [here](https://lordcephei.github.io/opt-part/).

-Finally options **OPTICS_PART=1** and **OPTICS_PART=2** can be preformed simultaniously, the output of this option is descibed here[].
+Finally options **OPTICS_PART=1** and **OPTICS_PART=2** can be preformed simultaniously, the output of this option is descibed [here](https://lordcephei.github.io/opt-part/).